Mindful Breathing at Work: 5 Desk-Friendly Pauses

 Keep it comfortable.
 If holding the breath creates pressure, shorten the count to 2 or 3, skip the holds, or return to natural breathing.
 No strain needed.

-Box breathing is more structured than mindful awareness, but it can still be mindful when attention stays with the breath, the count, and the body’s signals.
-A kitchen timer beside a mug may work at home, but at work a silent phone timer or one calendar minute is usually enough.
+Box breathing is more structured than open mindful awareness, but it can still be mindful when attention stays with the breath, the count, and the body’s signals.
+At home, you might count four sides while washing dishes.
+At work, a wall clock, hallway clock, or simply four steady rounds in your head is usually enough.

 People who like counting may prefer this approach because the numbers give the mind a clear anchor.
 It is not a good fit if breath holds make you tense, dizzy, or preoccupied with doing it right.
 Mindful.net includes structured techniques beside simpler practices so readers can compare their options without treating one method as mandatory.